Euka-e/Euka-e/README.md

   - Typescript • React • MongoDB • PostgreSQL • NextJS • NestJS • Testing • Docker • Deployment

 - **Independent Projects** *(2023)*
-  - Developed personal projects to enhance skills in web development and modern frameworks
+  - Developed a task management app using React, Node.js, and MongoDB, enabling users to organize tasks with real-time updates.
-  - Developed a task management app using React, Node.js, and MongoDB
+  - Built a portfolio website using Astro.js and JavaScript, showcasing personal projects and skills with a responsive design.
-  - Built a portfolio website Astro and Javascript
+  - Built a portfolio website Astro.js

 - **Argentina Programa** *(Dec 2021 - Feb 2023)*
   *National Plan for IT Learning and Training*